wiley/madgex-lazy-ads/README.md

 ## The problem
-Ads have long been the elephant in the room in regards to Responsive web design, with few providers supporting the fluid, flexible layouts that come with responsive sites.
-Here at [Madgex](http://madgex.com/) we deal with over 30 ad providers & many show no signs of supporting responsive layouts, so we've taken the matter into our own hands.
+Ads have long been the elephant in the room in regards to Responsive Web Design, with few providers supporting the fluid, flexible layouts that define responsive websites.
+Here at [Madgex](http://madgex.com/) we deal with over 30 ad providers and many show no signs of supporting responsive layouts.

 ##### Approach 1 - Hide the ad container using CSS
 It's trivially simple to hide the ad using CSS if a media query condition is met.
-However, this doesn't prevent the ad code from executing, therefore an ad 'hit' is recorded even though the ad may never be seen.
-There will also be potentially pointless network round-trips to load the ad content.
+However, this doesn't prevent the ad code from executing.
+An ad impression is still recorded, even if the ad isn't actually visible.
+Furthermore, potentially pointless network round-trips to load the ad content would still take place.
 This is detrimental to the site's speed and performance, especially on a mobile device.

-##### Approach 2 - Make the ads fluid
+##### Approach 2 - Force the ads to be flexible
-Scaling images / flash ads with a flexible layout will quickly create illegible ads.
+Forcing images or flash objects to be flexible quickly creates illegible ads on small screened devices.
+Furthermore, some ad providers wrap ads in multiple layers of unsemantic, inline pixel width defined elements.
+These can be difficult (or highly brittle, or outright impossible) to make flexible.

 ##### Approach 3 - Wait for ad providers
 Seeing as most ad providers are still using the 90's-web `document.write` as a delivery technique, we're not holding our breath.

 ## Our proposed approach
-Leave ads scripts intact but wrap them to prevent execution inline.
-On the wrapper (optionally) place a criteria for loading, using either dimension requirements or a media query.
-Then on DOMready, lazily inject the ads if the criteria is met.
+Leave ads scripts intact, but wrap them to prevent inline execution.
+Place load criteria on the element wrapping the ad, either using dimensions, or a media query.
+On DOMready, [lazily](http://en.wikipedia.org/wiki/Lazy_loading) inject the ads if the criteria is met.

 #### Putting it all together
 The lazy ads loader sits on top of a couple of polyfills & tried and tested open source projects: